stackhawk/hawkscan-action/README.md

 ### `codeScanningAlerts`

-**Optional** *(requires `githubToken`)* If set to `true`, uploads SARIF scan data to GitHub so that scan results are available from [Code Scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning).
+**Optional** *(requires [`githubToken`](#githubtoken))* If set to `true`, uploads SARIF scan data to GitHub so that scan results are available from [Code Scanning](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning).

 The `codeScanningAlerts` feature works in conjunction with the HawkScan's [`hawk.failureThreshold`](https://docs.stackhawk.com/hawkscan/configuration/#hawk) configuration option.
-If your scan produces alerts that meet or exceed your `hawk.failureThreshold` alert level, it will trigger a Code Scanning alert in GitHub with a link to your scan results.
+If your scan produces alerts that meet or exceed your `hawk.failureThreshold` alert level, it will fail the scan with exit code 42, and trigger a Code Scanning alert in GitHub with a link to your scan results.

 For example:
 ```yaml